 Ease of use brings value from video surveillance

-Any technology is only as valuable as the end user’s skills and ability in operating it.
-Many of us see this in our use of business software applications, or in using only a small part of the functionality in our mobile phones.
-Indeed, the accepted Technology Acceptance Model shows that alongside the perceived usefulness of a technology, ease of use is critical to how much value will be derived from it.
-Watch this video for a good overview.
+Any technology is only as valuable as the user’s skills and ability to operate it.
+Looking at how we use business software applications, or only use a small part of the functionality on our mobile phones, it becomes clear how technology is rarely used to its full potential.
+Indeed, the accepted Technology Acceptance Model (which can be seen in the below video by QUT IFB101) shows that, alongside the perceived usefulness of a technology, ease of use is critical to how much value will be derived from it.

-This is as true of video surveillance as any other technology: a solution which isn’t intuitive and easy to use and manage won’t deliver maximum value.
-And when quality of video surveillance has improved enormously in recent years, and the addition of other network technologies and analytics have enhanced coverage and insight, these innovations will mean little if the operator cannot make full use of them.
+This is as true of video surveillance as any other technology: a solution that isn’t intuitive, easy to use and manage won’t deliver maximum value.
+And while the quality of video surveillance has improved enormously in recent years, and the addition of other network technologies and analytics have enhanced coverage and insight, these innovations will mean little if the operator cannot make full use of them.
 This is particularly true of smaller organizations – whether in retail, hospitality, education or manufacturing – which are far less likely to have people specifically employed to use and manage the video surveillance solution.

 An intuitive user interface is therefore essential in allowing non-specialist employees to set up and operate cameras and deliver the associated security and operational benefits.
 Key aspects that should be considered include: